Orange Smarty Placeholder Logo

 Play Trailer Play Screener Contact Sales Collection: Animal

-In this revealing documentary, Vet Fabian Rivers investigates how the popularity of certain dog breeds is causing an animal welfare crisis and exposes the illegal practices of breeders.
+In this revealing documentary, Vet Fabian Rivers exposes the illegal practices of breeders and investigates how the popularity of certain dog breeds is causing an animal welfare crisis.

 Fabian has witnessed the new puppy boom first-hand through his work at a small animal's veterinary practice, particularly in popular breeds like Frenchies, Bullies and Dachshunds.
 Through the film, he investigates the complex worlds of these dog breeds as explores why there is a boom in people buying and breeding ‘popular’ dogs, is it causing an animal welfare crisis and what can be done to help alleviate the problems?